alebelcor/knowledge/interviewing-in-english-for-spanish-speaking-developers.md

 # Interviewing in English for Spanish-speaking Developers

 Most of the times, and it's specially true in the US, people like it when you push back, when you argue and (sometimes) contradict, as long as you do it with solid arguments.
-Having an opinion and being able to express, and defend it is valuable and appealing.
+Having an opinion and being able to express it, and defend it, is valuable and appealing.

 To be eligible, your resume should clearly display how you meet the minimum requirements for the position.